2023 Solar Incentives Guide for California City, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are meant to encourage people to make the switch to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
-You might be eligible for different types of incentives, including discounts, cash back or credit towards your monthly utility bill, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the California government and others from the federal government.
-Some solar incentives you might qualify for are:
+Solar incentives encourage homeowners to make the switch to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
+Different kinds of incentives, like discounts, cash back or credit towards your monthly utility bill, may be available to you.
+Some incentives may be offered by the state of California, by your utility company or by county or municipality, while others are federal.
+Types of solar incentives might include:

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local California City solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.
+Your local California City solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives

-There are more than just federal solar incentives; rebates, tax credits and more may be offered at the local or state level.
-These incentives might be offered by the California government, or by your county or municipality.
-Certain incentives are available for a limited time, while others are ongoing.
+There are more than just federal solar incentives; rebates, tax credits and more might also be offered at the state and local level.
+Some incentives are ongoing, while others are only available for a limited time.
+Incentives may be provided by the California government, or by your county or municipality.

 Next Steps for Installing Solar in California City